David McAlpine, M.D.

-Ask the person to extend their arms straight out at their sides.
-Can they hold their arms parallel?
+Ask the person to extend their arms straight out from the body.
+Can the person hold both arms parallel?
 Does one arm drop downward?

 Ask the person to repeat a simple sentence, such as "The sky is blue."
-Does she or he miss or add words, or is speech slurred?
+Were the words missed?
+Is the speech slurred?

 If you can answer yes to one or more of these questions, it's time to call 911.

-If the person stops breathing, begin mouth-to-mouth resuscitation and turn their head to the side if he or she begins vomiting, to prevent choking.
-Also, be sure to keep anyone who may be having a stroke from eating or drinking.
+If the person stops breathing, begin CPR.
+If they vomit, turn their head to the side to prevent breathing in any material and choking.
+That's why it's important to keep anyone who may be having a stroke from eating or drinking.

-The important thing to remember is that time is of the essence.
-Always seek medical attention immediately if you think someone you are with may be experiencing a stroke.
-With a stroke, every minute counts.
+With a stroke, every minute counts, so always seek medical attention immediately if you think someone may be having a stroke.
 The sooner you act, the greater the chance of survival and preventing long-term disabilities.

 Learn more about stroke:

-- Print a "What to know about stroke" flyer.
+- Print a "What to know about stroke" flier.

 - Find out what a stroke is and the different types.